kubernetes/kompose/docs/development.md

 ## Go Modules and dependency management

 Kompose uses [Go Modules](https://github.com/golang/go/wiki/Modules) to manage dependencies.
-If you want to make changes to dependencies please make sure that `go.mod` and `go.sum` are updated properly.
+If you want to introduce changes to dependencies, please ensure that `go.mod` and `go.sum` are updated properly.

 ##### Updating Kubernetes and OpenShift

 Kubernetes version depends on what version is OpenShift using.
 OpenShift is using forked Kubernetes to carry some patches.
-Currently it is not possible to use different Kubernetes version from version that OpenShift uses.
+Currently, it is not possible to use a different Kubernetes version from the version that OpenShift uses.
 (for more see comments in `go.mod`)

 ### Adding CLI tests